nektos/act/README.md

 # Secrets

-To run `act` with secrets, you can enter them interactively or supply them as environment variables.
+To run `act` with secrets, you can enter them interactively, supply them as environment variables or load them from a file.
 The following options are available for providing secrets:

 - `act -s MY_SECRET=somevalue` - use `somevalue` as the value for `MY_SECRET`.
 - `act -s MY_SECRET` - check for an environment variable named `MY_SECRET` and use it if it exists.
 If the environment variable is not defined, prompt the user for a value.
+- `act --secret-file my.secrets` - load secrets values from `my.secrets` file.

 # Configuration